-Scholarships are awarded, by the Headmistress, to recognise excellence, ability and potential in one or more academic or extra-curricular area.
-The financial value is modest, and they are not subject to means testing.
-Academic scholarships are valued at 10% of fees, music scholarships provide free tuition in one instrument and all other scholarships are valued at £300 pa.
+Scholarships are awarded by the Headmistress to recognise excellence, ability and potential in one or more academic or extracurricular areas.
+The financial value is modest and they are not subject to means testing.
+Academic scholarships are valued at £500pa, music scholarships provide free tuition in one instrument and all other scholarships are valued at £300pa.

 The timing of scholarship awards for external candidates is based on the principle that an offer of a school place would, if successful, be accompanied by either a scholarship offer (11+) or invitation to scholarship interview (13+, 16+).

-The timing of scholarship awards for existing pupils will follow the external candidate assessment process; 11+ awards being made in January, 13+ awards in February and 16+ awards in November of the preceding school year.
+The timing of scholarship awards for existing students will follow the external candidate assessment process; 11+ awards being made in January, 13+ awards in November and 16+ awards in November of the preceding school year.

 At 11+ all applicants are automatically assessed for academic and all rounder awards.
 There are no special papers or procedures.

-At 13+ and 16+ assessments for academic and other scholarships, for internal and external candidates, vary.
+At 13+ and 16+ assessments for academic and other scholarships vary for internal and external candidates.
 Details of how external candidates and existing pupils can apply for scholarships can be found by selecting the appropriate entry level below.